 When it comes to electromagnetic pulse (EMP), many people connect it to a nuclear bomb going off.
-But this type of weapon doesn’t have to be linked to a nuclear bomb to be just as devastating.
+But this type of disaster doesn’t have to be linked to a nuclear bomb to be just as devastating.
 It could happen from a massive solar eruption such as what’s known as the Carrington Event that happened in 1859.

 Using today’s technology, weapons using a force of electromagnetic pulse are in existence.
 This means that a country can experience the fallout from a nuclear bomb – but without ever having been hit with a nuclear bomb all because of the power of the shock wave.

 The REAL Reason Why DHS Warned Large-Scale Attack Is Imminent